Paddy Ryan: Exhibitions, 1881

-In 1881, Ryan fought eight exhibition bouts primarily in the New York area, in which he fought Goss again on May 18, and then fought John Dwyer on July 2.
-He later faced Captain James Dalton on October 1, a well-known regional opponent.
+In 1881, Ryan fought eight exhibition bouts primarily in the New York area, in which he fought Goss again on 18 May, and then fought John Dwyer on 2 July.
+He later faced Captain James Dalton on 1 October, a well-known regional opponent.

 Losing American heavyweight title, 1882

-John L. Sullivan and Ryan arrived in New Orleans on February 6, 1882, to determine who would hold the American heavyweight championship.
-Louisiana Governor Samuel McInerney had declared the fight illegal, so Sullivan, Ryan and their respective parties moved the fight to Mississippi.
+John L. Sullivan and Ryan arrived in New Orleans on 6 February 1882, to determine who would hold the American heavyweight championship.
+Louisiana Governor Samuel D. McEnery had declared the fight illegal, so Sullivan, Ryan and their respective parties moved the fight to Mississippi.

 Governor Lowry of Mississippi issued a proclamation ordering all local sheriffs to do whatever was necessary to stop the illegal fight.
 The next day, the fight crowd moved to Mississippi City, Mississippi where a ring was set up in front of the Barnes Hotel in a grove of live oaks.
 The local sheriff was not present, and the fight took place in Mississippi anyway, where there was actually no written statute that outlawed boxing.
 Sullivan, the proud Irishman, wore green pants and stockings, to Ryan's white pants and stockings with spiked boxing shoes.
 The fight was to be a bare-knuckle contest governed by the London Prize Ring Rules, and fought on dirt in a 24-foot ring.
 The championship contest may well have been Sullivan's first bare-knuckle bout.
 Each side put up $2,500 with an additional $1,000 put up for each side.
 Richard K. Fox, owner of the boxing magazine Police Gazette, was the backer for Ryan.
 James Keenan, of Boston, was the backer for Sullivan.
 This made the winner's stake $3,500, one of the larger American purses to date.
 There were about 2,000 spectators present.

 Ryan was six years older, at least ten pounds lighter, but an inch or two taller, which gifted him with greater reach.
 His advantage in reach was apparently offset by less sophisticated defensive skills and speed, and somewhat inferior conditioning.
 Sullivan's seconds were Billy Madden and Joe Goss.
 His umpire was James Shannon.
 There was a dispute over the selection of a referee which was finally settled by the appointment of two referees: Alexander Brewster of New Orleans and Jack Hardy of Vicksburg.
-Considered ancient for a modern boxer, the thirty-seven year old Ryan knew he was battered from his long career and admitted, “I meant to have retired before, but you know how it is.
-When you whip somebody there is always somebody else turning up that wants to try his hand, and that’s the way I am caught this time.”
+Considered ancient for a modern boxer, the thirty-seven year old Ryan knew he was battered from his long career and admitted, "I meant to have retired before, but you know how it is.
+When you whip somebody there is always somebody else turning up that wants to try his hand, and that’s the way I am caught this time."